cmackeen/cmackeen.github.io/docs/projects/supratmos.md

 Now I *especially* know the cost of helium.
-I have seen days at the lab where hellium just isn't delivered to the synchrotron, where it is used for cryogenic experiments below 77K.
-Why, you may ask?
-There just isn't enough, and it isn't coming back.
+I have seen days where helium isn't delivered to the synchrotron, and cryogenic experiments must be postponed.
+There simply isn't enough helium, and it isn't coming back.

 We can look to the vacuum airship, as first described by [Francesco Lana de Terzi](https://en.wikipedia.org/wiki/Airship#/media/File:Flying_boat.png).
 There is also hydrogen.